-With respect to the traditional 2D cell culture, 3D-engineered human cardiac organoids generated from stem cell-derived cardiomyocytes provide another functional in vitro model for disease modelling and drug screening.
-Biochemical inducing factors can be combined with several tissue engineering approaches based on 3D printing and bioscaffold technologies to direct spatial organization of 3D tissue to build human cardiac organoids[124,125].
-Despite the progress in this area, protocols for the maturation of cardiomyocytes towards an adult phenotype in defined conditions still need to be further elucidated.
+With respect to the traditional 2D cell culture, 3D-engineered human cardiac organoids generated from stem cell-derived CMs provide another functional in vitro model for disease modeling and drug screening.
+Biochemical-inducing factors can be combined with several tissue engineering approaches based on 3D printing and bioscaffold technologies to direct spatial organization of 3D tissue to build human cardiac organoids[124,125].
+Despite the progress in this area, protocols for the maturation of CMs toward an adult phenotype in defined conditions still need to be further elucidated.

-The study published by Voges et al[126] demonstrated that human cardiac organoids contain primarily cardiomyocytes and stromal cells at a ratio that is comparable with the fetal/neonatal heart, and form functional sarcomere units.
+The study published by Voges et al[126] demonstrated that human cardiac organoids primarily contain CMs and stromal cells at a ratio that is comparable with the fetal/neonatal heart, and form functional sarcomere units.
 Moreover, these cellular models are able to completely recover cardiac function following injury, showing many features of regenerative neonatal heart tissue.

-Fluid-ejecting 3D human ventricular-like cardiac organoid chambers (hvCOC) can mimic physiologically complex behaviours, such as pressure-volume relationships, and were used for detecting contractile responses to different pharmacological compounds[127,128].
-In detail, the hvCOC system can accurately identify inotropic effects of pharmacological compounds such as isoproterenol and levosimendan, with increased sensitivity with respect to human ventricular-like cardiac tissues strips.
+Fluid-ejecting 3D human ventricular-like cardiac organoid chambers (hvCOC) can mimic physiologically complex behaviors, such as pressure-volume relationships, and have been used for detecting contractile responses to different pharmacological compounds[127,128].
+The hvCOC system can accurately identify inotropic effects of pharmacological compounds such as isoproterenol and levosimendan, with increased sensitivity with respect to human ventricular-like cardiac tissues strips.

-The utility of these structures was additionally demonstrated for environmental contaminants screening, for example heavy metal and pesticide, confirming the accurate responses to external stimuli[129].
+The utility of these structures has been additionally demonstrated for environmental contaminants screening, for example heavy metal and pesticide, confirming the accurate responses to external stimuli[129].

-These preliminary results demonstrate that in the future these platforms could provide patient-specific models for personalized drug screening to achieve optimal therapeutic applications.
+These preliminary results demonstrate that in the future, these platforms could provide patient-specific models for personalized drug screening to achieve optimal therapeutic applications.

 NEUROTOXICITY

-Neurotoxicity can be caused by physical, chemical or biological agents exhibiting adverse effects at the central or peripheral nervous system level, altering its function or structure.
-Neurotoxicity can affect attention, executive functions, decision making and memory, based on the severity and location of the injury, compromising the quality of life.
+Neurotoxicity can be caused by physical, chemical, or biological agents exhibiting adverse effects at the central or peripheral nervous system level, altering its function or structure.
+Neurotoxicity can affect attention, executive functions, decision making, and memory, based on the severity and location of the injury, compromising the quality of life.
 Brain functions can be altered by drug activation of different neurotransmitter systems, including dopamine and glutamate[130].

-Drug-induced neurotoxicity is divided, according to the damaged region, in: (1) myelinopathy, induced by drugs such as amiodarone, which causes damage to Schwann cells[131]; (2) assonopathy, induced by drugs such as vinca alkaloids (i.e., vincristine and paclitaxel), inducing microtubule-dependent axons damage[132]; and (3) neuronopathy, induced by platinum-based compounds (cisplatin and oxaliplatin) due to oxidative or mitochondrial stress resulting in death of the dorsal root of ganglion neurons[132].
+Drug-induced neurotoxicity is divided, according to the damaged region, in: myelinopathy, induced by drugs such as amiodarone, which causes damage to Schwann cells[131]; assonopathy, induced by drugs such as vinca alkaloids (i.e. vincristine and paclitaxel), inducing microtubule-dependent axons damage[132]; and neuronopathy, induced by platinum-based compounds (cisplatin and oxaliplatin) due to oxidative or mitochondrial stress resulting in death of the dorsal root of ganglion neurons[132].